Maxim-Mazurok/google-api-typings-generator/gapi.client.content-v2.1/readme.md

 await gapi.client.content.freelistingsprogram.get({ merchantId: "merchantId",  });

 /*
 Requests a review of free listings in a specific region.
+This method deprecated.
+Use the `MerchantSupportService` to view product and account issues and request a review.
 */
 await gapi.client.content.freelistingsprogram.requestreview({ merchantId: "merchantId",  });